Eldaste/ChimechoBot/README.md

 .closeQ - Disallows more users from joining.
 Deletes Queue when all users have been sent a code.

+.openQ - Reopens Queue after a .closeQ before all users have emptied.

 .join - Enqueues a user if they aren't in the queue already.

 .viewQ - Sends the Queue owner (the one that created it) a list of who is in the queue.